Marilyn Stowe Blog

 It stands some distance from the magnificent Blenheim Palace at Woodstock.
 This stately home was built in the reign of Queen Anne and presented by a grateful nation to the first Duke of Marlborough for his valiant services saving the nation from the French at the Battle of Blenheim.
 It is hard to think of a more romantic building, set as it is amidst stunning parkland and lakes.
 Blenheim Palace is dominated by the 40 metre “Column of Victory”, on top of which stands the Duke’s statue.
 It can be seen for miles around.
 I have used that statue as a makeshift compass when running in the stunning Blenheim parklands, which were designed by Capability Brown.
 It looks as though His Grace is pointing towards the little church of St. Martin at Bladon in the distance.

-The churchyard (above) is as inspiring as it is humble.
+The churchyard is as inspiring as it is humble.
 Buried in a modest grave there is one of the Duke of Marlborough’s descendants: Sir Winston Churchill.
 The statesman was born at Blenheim Palace but, at his own request, his final resting place is far more modest.

 St. Martin’s churchyard stands at the top of a hill, reached by a small windy path from the road.
 Every time I have visited, it has been raining!
 Churchill’s tombstone is surrounded by the tombstones of other members of his family.